Kotozakura Masakatsu II: First top-division championship and yokozuna race

 Kotozakura's bid for yokozuna promotion at the January 2025 tournament ended early, with the ōzeki losing five straight matches from the second day.
 On Day 13 he lost to then-tournament leader Kinbōzan for his eighth defeat, which meant that the former yokozuna candidate would need a winning record at the next tournament to retain his ōzeki rank.

 In February Kotozakura made visits to nearby Tokitsukaze stable for training sessions, in what was reported to be a rare move for him to do prior to the release of the March tournament rankings.

 Although Kotozakura was able to earn kachi-koshi records to get rid of his kadoban status, he had been unable to reproduce strong scores since winning his first makuuchi championship in 2024.
 He also expressed his frustration at having failed to conquer the highest rank in professional sumo earlier that year, consecutively losing the title race to Hōshōryū and Ōnosato.
-A member of the Nishonoseki clan, Kotozakura even took part in the ceremonies related to Ōnosato's promotion.
+As member of the Nishonoseki clan, Kotozakura even took part in the ceremonies related to Ōnosato's promotion.

 Near the end of the September 2025 tournament Kotozakura withdrew due to right knee ligament damage, according to his medical certificate, which stated that he would need three weeks of recovery time.
 Though Kotozakura had already secured a winning record in the tournament, his withdrawal was the fourth in his career, and his first at the ōzeki rank.

+At the March 2026 tournament, Kotozakura stood out for defeating Yokozuna Hōshōryū on Day 14, eliminating the Yokozuna from the championship race.
+The next day, he defeated Kirishima, who had secured the tournament championship the previous day.
+This meant that Kotozakura finished the tournament with a record, the first time he had ended with double-digit victories since he won the championship in November 2024.